dmx-systems/dmx-documentation/docs/user.rst

 The Detail Panel can only be opened if you have selected an item on the map.
 Once opened, it stays open as long as you have selected an item.
-When you unselect an item by clicking somewhere onto your topicmap the Detail Panel closes.
+When you unselect an item by clicking somewhere onto your Topicmap the Detail Panel closes.

 DMX avoids to display redundant information by not opening both the Detail Panel and the in-map details at the same time *unless* you explicitly :ref:`pin<user-pinning-things>` one of them:
 To show selected "In-map Details" while the "Detail Panel" is open you can :ref:`pin<user-pinning-things>` the in-map details to your map.
-Pinning shows "In-map Details" in a topicmap, no matter what.
+Pinning shows "In-map Details" in a Topicmap, no matter what.
 Vice-versa you can also pin the "Detail Panel" by clicking the little pin icon in its upper right corner.
 Using the same button you can un-pin and close the Detail Panel.